josephmjoy/robotics/python_robotutils/NOTES.md

 Need to look into why the test is hanging sending 0 messages...

-## February 8, 2018A JMJ: A tight loop in executor task causes a hard hang...
+## February 8, 2018A JMJ: Need to bind or send from a socket before you can receive from it
 On windows, when attempting to receive a datagram using `recvfrom`, one of two conditions must hold:
 - The socket has previously been bound to a local address and port
 - The socket was previously used to send a packet.